Loading Data into Astra DB with DataStax Bulk Loader

 - A Cassandra cluster (optional if you want to load from Cassandra)

 video_ratings_by_user table created.
-This is done via using the DataStax Developer Studio that is embedded in your Astra instance.
+This is done via using the DataStax Developer Studio that is embedded in your Astra DB instance.
 For more information on how to use the embedded Studio instance please check the documentation located here.

 Loading from CSV

 Here is an example command that will load the data.csv file into the

 Note This loads the data from the file stored in the github repo so the machine running this command will need access to the internet.

 ./dsbulk load -url https://raw.githubusercontent.com/DataStax-Examples/dsbulk-to-astra/master/data.csv -b /path/to/bundle.zip -k <KEYSPACE NAME> -t video_ratings_by_user -u <USERNAME> -p <PASSWORD>

 Loading from an existing Cassandra table